-Professional liability insurance is also known as errors and omissions insurance.
-It protects you and your business from claims that have to do with negligent performance of your professional services.
-This might come in handy if you run a service or advice-based business, such as a school psychology or a law consultant agency.
+Professional liability insurance is also known as errors-and-omissions insurance.
+It protects you and your business from claims that have to do with any negligent performance of your professional services.
+This might come in handy if you run a service or advice-based business, such as a school psychology company or a law consultant agency.

 Media Liability Insurance

 This is another type of errors-and-omissions insurance.
 It’s designed to protect those who work in broadcast, publishing, journalism, advertising, and marketing against errors, invasion of privacy, copyright infringement, and plagiarism claims.

 6. Travel Medical Insurance

 Not to be confused with travel insurance, which typically protects you if your flight is delayed or canceled, travel medical insurance is in case of medical emergencies while outside of the U.S. only.